ntulenev/KafkaSimpleAppender/README.md

 UI for sending simple messages to Kafka

-Current version supports messages with several key types (string,long and no key) and string payload.
+Current version supports messages with several key types (string, json, long and no key) and string payload.

 ![Details](Example.png)